mvolkmann/blog/src/neovim.md

    ```

 1. For the VS Code style, create a file like the following
-   for each language that needs snippets.
+   for each file type that needs snippets.
    Placeholders are represented by a `$` followed by a number starting from `1`.
    For example, a snippet with three placeholders
    will contain `$1`, `$2`, and `$3`.